Home News student blogs Student Blog: Lyuyi Chen

 How it starts: Lost in the silent land

 My first experience with oak woodland was terrible—after seven hours of walking in desolate areas with rugged trails and being exposed to strong sunlight, I got dizzy and dehydrated.
 We weren’t having an exciting adventure or making a movie about survival in the wilderness.
-We were conducting fieldwork of oak woodland health monitoring with UCI Center of Environmental Biology.
+We were conducting fieldwork of oak woodland health monitoring with UC Irvine Center of Environmental Biology.
 Led by two experienced field technicians, we learned methods to monitor oak demographics (diameter at breast height, tree height, dieback, exposure, canopy thinning, bark health, etc.) and pathogens (exit holes, distortion, symptoms, leaf spots, etc.).
 Measuring an oak tree usually took us several minutes, and the harsh environment of high temperatures and rough terrain increased the difficulty of our work.
 Those coast live oaks, scattered in the silent valley with rampant branches, seemed to say to us uninvited guests, “you are not welcome here.”

 A day of intensive fieldwork exhausted me.
 However, what impressed me most was not my physical fatigue but the findings of our work–most oaks suffered from wildfire and Anthracnose pathogens.
 I realized that I underestimated the survival of oak trees although they seemed to live in such a stable environment.
 Absolutely, it would be harder to imagine how wildlife species live in these habitats—the adverse abiotic conditions made them more vulnerable to disturbances.
 All these shocking scenes I viewed encouraged me to do further research on conserving oak woodlands and help them get out of the woods.